Majke: 2007-2008: Reunion and Majke Unplugged

-2009-2013: Lineup changes, Teške Boje and departure of Zoran Čalić
+2009-2013: Lineup changes, Teške Boje

 By the end of 2009, Kilmister, Domaćinović, Tibljaš and Blažević left the band due to personal differences with Bare.
 This left Bare as the only remaining original member of Majke.
 He and Čalić assembled a new lineup consisting of bassist Mario Rašić, who previously played with Bare in his backing band Plaćenici; Gatuzo guitarist Damir Trkulja - Šiljo, drummer Damir Šomen and keyboardist Viktor Lipić.
 This lineup recorded the band's sixth studio album, "Teške Boje", which was released in 2011.
 On this album, the band displayed a much darker and more aggressive style of blues rock, with psychedelic elements mixed in as well.
 The title track was a hit, with some critics even calling it the "best Croatian rock song of the last 20 years", and a music video was filmed for it.
 Other staples from the album included "Pozovi Me U Noć" and "Depresija".
 In 2012, the album won several Porin awards for song of the year, best rock album, and best music video of the year.
 Soon afterwards, Šiljo left the band due to personal differences with Bare and was replaced by ex-Pips, Chips i Videoclips guitarist Alen Kraljić, who also played with Bare as a member of Plaćenici.

 In 2013, the band released the live album "Majke U Tvornici", which was recorded six years ago at the Tvornica Kulture venue.
 By the end of the year, Zoran Čalić left the band once again.
 He went on to form a new band called Zoran Čalić Bend.
 Meanwhile, Bare would keep Majke going, and the band would spend the next few years going through various personnel changes until finally assembling a stable lineup once again.
 At one point, the band featured two members of Kojoti; bassist Vanja Marin and keyboardist Dan Divjak, who died in 2017.